informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 As already stated, the specific command classes inherit from the `Command` class and must implement the abstract `execute` method.
-This method executes the action associated to the corresponding command by simply calling a method of the game (actually by calling a method of the `GameWorld` that we will explain later).
+This method executes the action associated to the corresponding command by simply calling a method of the game (via the type `GameWorld` as explained below).
 The `execute` method returns a value of type `ExecutionResult` that indicates whether the command succeeded or not, the error message if necessary, and whether or not to print the board and the game-state information.
 `ExecutionResult` is a [Java Record](https://www.geeksforgeeks.org/what-are-java-records-and-how-to-use-them-alongside-constructors-and-methods/),